by Yu-Chen Lai

 Having lived through the past four decades in New York, Van Cook also emphasized the need to look for a cure; not preventative measures, not an after-pill or whichever latest cocktail treatment that could manage the virus with the least side-effects—but a cure.
 The technology and science is already here, Van Cook urged, but we merely lack the funding and the political will.

-Political will.
 Another participant who performed at the opening was Erick Lin, a Taiwanese poet and a member of the Persons with HIV/AIDS Rights Advocacy Association of Taiwan (PRAATW).
 As a poet, Lin’s poetry speaks to the contradictions of being at once infected/uninfected.
 When fears of impurity and contamination spread amongst those we encounter in daily life, concealment or disclosure becomes a point of tension.
 Lin also realized that Interminable was opening the same week that the Hong Kong Police Force implemented its mask ban.
 After he recited his poem at the show opening, he took out a gas mask and delivered an unplanned speech.

 Speaking softly but with conviction, Lin points out that films featuring people living with HIV/AIDS (PLWHA) in the past have always obscured their faces and altered their voices to protect their identities.
 Yet today, the willingness of the Taiwanese public to experience things that are different enables him to be safe, even without a mask.